DataDog/documentation/content/en/real_user_monitoring/browser/setup/server.md

 {{% tab "NGINX" %}}

 The Auto-Instrumentation method leverages the [NGINX Dynamic Modules capability][1] to implement a response body filter.
 The filter injects the RUM SDK into the response body for responses identified as HTML.
-You can instrument your RUM application automatically or manually.
+For more granular control over how configuration files or permissions are handled, you can also install NGINX manually.

 [1]: https://docs.nginx.com/nginx/admin-guide/dynamic-modules/dynamic-modules/